Manage Windows as a service using System Center Configuration Manager

 Readiness state: The readiness state defined in the servicing plan is compared with the readiness state for the upgrade.
 The metadata for the upgrade is retrieved when the service connection point checks for updates.

 Time deferral: The number of days that you specify for How many days after Microsoft has published a new upgrade would you like to wait before deploying in your environment in the servicing plan.
-Configuration Manager evaluates whether to include an upgrade in the deployment if the current date is after the release date plus the configured number of days.
+If the current date is after the release date plus the configured number of days, Configuration Manager evaluates whether to include an upgrade in the deployment.

 When an upgrade meets the criteria, the servicing plan adds the upgrade to the deployment package, distributes the package to distribution points, and deploys the upgrade to the collection based on the settings that you configure in the servicing plan.
 You can monitor the deployments in the Service Plan Monitoring tile on the Windows 10 Servicing Dashboard.
 For more information, see Monitor software updates.